AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 ## Quick Catch-up

 A rollup is broadly speaking a blockchain that put its blocks on some other chain (the host) to make them available to its nodes.
-Most rollups have a contract on this host blockchain which validates it state transitions (through fault proofs or validity proofs) taking the role of a full-validating light-node, increasing the accessibility of running a node on the rollup chain, making any host chain node indirectly validate its state.
+Most rollups have a contract on this host blockchain which validates its state transitions (through fault proofs or validity proofs) taking the role of a full-validating light-node, increasing the accessibility of running a node on the rollup chain, making any host chain node indirectly validate its state.

 With its state being validated by the host chain, the security properties can eventually be enforced by the host-chain if the rollup chain itself is not progressing.
 Bluntly, the rollup is renting security from the host.
-The essential difference between a L1 and a rollup then comes down to who are required for liveness and to convince the validating light-node, for the L1 it is the nodes of the L1, and for the Rollup the nodes of its host (eventually).
+The essential difference between a L1 and a rollup then comes down to who are required for block production (liveness) and to convince the validating light-node (security), for the L1 it is the nodes of the L1, and for the Rollup the nodes of its host (eventually).
 This in practice means that we can get some better properties for how easy it is to get sufficient assurance that no trickery is happening.

 | |Security| Accessibility|
 :-----------: | :-----------: | :-----------: |
 Full node| 😃 | 😦 |
 Full-verifier light node (L1 state transitioner)| 😃 | 😃 |

-With that out the way, we can draw out a model of the rollup as a two-chain system, what Jon calls the *dynamically available ledger* and the *finalized prefix ledger*, when you jump from one to the other depends on the confirmation rules applied.
-In Ethereum the *dynamically available* chain is following [LMD-ghost](https://eth2book.info/capella/part2/consensus/lmd_ghost/) fork choice rule and is the one block builders are building on top of.
+With that out the way, we can draw out a model of the rollup as a two-chain system, what Jon calls the *dynamically available ledger* and the *finalized prefix ledger*.
+The point where we jump from one to the other depends on the confirmation rules applied.
+In Ethereum the *dynamically available* chain follows the [LMD-ghost](https://eth2book.info/capella/part2/consensus/lmd_ghost/) fork choice rule and is the one block builders are building on top of.
 Eventually consensus forms and blocks from the *dynamic* chain gets included in the *finalized* chain ([Gasper](https://eth2book.info/capella/part2/consensus/casper_ffg/)).
 Below image is from [Bridging and Finality: Ethereum](https://jumpcrypto.com/writing/bridging-and-finality-ethereum/).
 ![](https://jumpcrypto-com.ghost.io/content/images/2023/03/ZK-Bridging-4--1-.png)

 In rollup land, the *available* chain will often live outside the host where it is built upon before blocks make their way onto the host DA and later get *finalized* by the the validating light node that lives on the host as a smart contract.